Jerry-licious/meme-the-spire/README.md

   "conditions": {},
   "cardName": "Card to modify",
   "modifiedName": "New Name",
-  "modifiedDescription": "New description...",
-  "modifiedUpgradedDescription": "New upgraded description..."
+  "modifiedUpgradedName": "New Upgraded Name", "modifiedDescription": "New description...", "modifiedUpgradedDescription": "New upgraded description..."
 }
 ```
 `modifiedName`, `modifiedDescription` and `modifiedUpgradedDescription` are optional fields, if they are not defined, the corresponding property of the card will not be changed.
 If `modifiedUpgradedDescription` is not defined, the mod will fall back and use the `modifiedDescription` instead.
 However, if `modifiedDescription` is not defined, the mod will not consider `modifiedUpgradedDescription` at all.
+If `modifiedUpgradedName` is not defined, the mod will fall back and use the `modifiedName` instead.
+However, if `modifiedName` is not defined, the mod will not consider `modifiedUpgradedName` at all.

 ### Reward Screen Tooltips (`tooltips`)